API-Skeletons/doctrine-graphql/queries.rst

     fieldName_contains   -  Strings only.
 Similar to a Like query as `like '%value%'` fieldName_startswith -  Strings only.
 A like query from the beginning of the value `like 'value%'` fieldName_endswith   -  Strings only.
-A like query from the end of the value `like '%value'` fieldName_memberof  -   Matches a value in an array field. fieldName_isnull     -  Takes a boolean.
+A like query from the end of the value `like '%value'` fieldName_isnull     -  Takes a boolean.
 If TRUE return results where the field is null.
                               If FALSE returns results where the field is not null.
-                              NOTE: acts as "isEmpty" for collection filters.
-A value of false will be handled as though it were null. fieldName_sort       -  Sort the result by this field.
+                              IMPORTANT NOTE: acts as "isEmpty" for collection filters when set to false.
+When set to true a proper isNull is executed on the collection. fieldName_sort       -  Sort the result by this field.
 Value is 'asc' or 'desc' fieldName_distinct   -  Return a unique list of fieldName.
 Only one distinct fieldName allowed per filter.